-The VRayScannedMtl material is designed to be used with a licensed version of the VRscans software.
-The material will still render without a license, but the material's UI will not display and any renderings will include a watermark.
+VRayScannedMtl requires a separate VRscans license.
+The material will still render without a license, but it will include a watermark and the material's UI will not display.

 The scanned material simply stores information about the way a physical material responds to light at individual points on the surface; it has no notion of components that extend across the surface such as diffuse or reflection qualities, or normal or bump maps.
 The scanned material is simply a faithful representation of how each point on the object responds to light.
 The .vrscan files tend to be quite large.